axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

    |case-details-histories|

 #.
 Documents: Here, documents attached to the case are listed.
 You
-   may add or delete documents as described in the HowTo’s below.
+   may add. delete or preview documents as described in the HowTo’s below.

    |case-details-documents|